EMPOWERING NEPALIS FOR THE FUTURE OF NEPAL

 On 25 April 2015 at 11:56am a magnitude 7.8 earthquake struck Nepal.
 More than 8,800 people were killed and more than 23,000 were injured.
 This was the worst natural disaster to hit Nepal in almost 100 years.
-The devastation is wide-reaching, and recovery will be a very long process.
-Ongoing political issues and conflicts are placing further strain on communities who've suffered so much already.
+The devastation is wide-reaching and recovery will be a very long process.
+Ongoing political issues, corruption, lack of resources and conflicts continue to place further strain on communities who've suffered so much already.

 We do this by facilitating:

-re-establishment of rural communities that have suffered from the 2015 Earthquakes including their after effects and all other associated crises; and
+re-establishment of communities that have suffered the most from the 2015 earthquake including after effects and all other associated crises;

-development of those communities farther than ever before, focusing on improvements to infrastructure, access to education for children and adults, public health, and economic stability using sustainable and enduring methods.
+development of those communities farther than ever before, focusing on improvements to infrastructure, access to education for children and adults, public health, and economic stability using sustainable and enduring methods;

 Whether operating in the field or in the UK at all times we adhere to our core values of: